martinkaltoft/proxmox_restore/README.md

 Useful to run VMs in hot-standby in another datacenter where running Proxmox hosts in a shared storage cluster is not possible due to latency.

+Tested on Proxmox Virtual Environment 7.4-3 and Proxmox Backup Server 2.4-1

 # Usage
 ```
 root@pve-2:~# ./proxmox-restore.sh 100